 While reading the story of Passover, going into the Garden of Gethsemane, and the betrayal of Jesus into the hands of the Jewish authorities, I marvel at the emotional connection Jesus has in the midst of anxiety ridden events.
 As I am learning more of wholeheartedness and integrating emotions into our very identity, I look at Jesus as the model of all I desire in wholehearted living.
 I'll be using some definitions of emotion to make my points.

 Anxiety- Uncertainty, overwhelming fear, competing demands on our time, or social discomfort.

 For Jesus there was an awful certainty about what would transpire and I believe a God who can know us completely would be required to feel the all the emotions of mortality.
 I believe he felt fear and anxiety but was fully anchored in his sense of belonging and connection to His Father.
 His resilience was divine.

 Resentment- An emotion we experience when we fail to set boundaries, when boundaries are ignored, or when expectations let us down because they were based on things we can't control, like what others think. what they feel, or how they're going to react.

-Surely he felt some resentment towards others who responded awkwardly to him, not fully understanding all that he was offering in this life and in the next.
+Surely he felt some resentment towards others who responded awkwardly and deceptively to him, not fully understanding all that he was offering in this life and in the next.
 Yet, he responded with patience and love.

 To me he fully exemplifies a wholehearted self.
 His thinking, feeling, and doing were fully integrated.